 As for the following section, my original 2011 article, I stand by the warnings to read your contract carefully before signing with a self-publishing company.
 I haven't heard as many horror stories lately from my recent self-published authors, but it doesn't hurt to know that predatory practices still exist.
 If a self-publishing house tries to force you to use its editors, even after you insist that you've had your book professionally edited, then walk away.
 Period.
 End of story.
 Plenty of reputable self-publishing companies out there will be glad to have your business.

 If you self-publish, your book needs a professional edit, because you won’t have access to a publisher’s copy editor and proofreader.
+(For a free sample edit of your manuscript, contact me.)
 Even the most accomplished authors must go through the editing process when they sign with a publishing house.
 Too much is at stake, financially, for the publisher to send a flawed book out into the market.
 As a self-publishing author, you face the same economic risks.
 If your written words don’t connect with readers, the book won’t sell, and the money you invested in printing will simply become a tax write-off.
 (See "The Many Ways a Book Can Go Wrong, or 22 Reasons Every Author Needs an Editor.")

 You might decide to self-publish for a variety of reasons.
 Perhaps you’ve written a book aimed at a niche market, rather than targeting a mass audience.
 Maybe you tried to find an agent and/or a publisher but were rejected enough times to consider other options.
 Or you might be inspired by self-publishing success stories about authors who were subsequently picked up by Random House or Simon & Schuster, and their books became best-sellers.